langest/dotfiles/README.md

 - Foot theme is copied to `~/.config/foot/omarchy-theme.ini` and included by `config/foot/foot.ini`.
 - Neovim theme overrides are copied to `~/.config/nvim/omarchy-theme.vim` and sourced from `config/nvim/init.vim`.
 - Wofi theme is copied to `~/.config/wofi/style.css`.
+- Mako notification theme is copied to `~/.config/mako/config` and reloaded via `makoctl reload` when available.
 - btop theme is copied to `~/.config/btop/themes/omarchy.theme` and selected in `~/.config/btop/btop.conf`.
 - Chromium color policy is applied from the active theme when `/etc/chromium/policies/managed` is writable.
 - Firefox theme overlay is applied to profiles in `~/.mozilla/firefox` via `chrome/omarchy-theme.css`.